whokilleddb/Google-Form-Automation/README.md

 ## Running the Script

-Clone the repository to your local machine and copy the address of the folder.<br>In this case the address is `home/user/`.<br>This project has been developed using minimum dependencies and packages that come with base python installation.Feel free to recheck if all packages are installed in your local machine.
+Clone the repository to your local machine and copy the address of the folder.<br>In this case the address is `/home/user/`.<br>This project has been developed using minimum dependencies and packages that come with base python installation.
+Feel free to recheck if all packages are installed in your local machine.

 Run the script using python :